deveel/deveel.pipeline/README.md

 The `IExecutionHandler` interface provides a simple contract to implement a step using the `HandleAsync` method, which is called by the pipeline to execute the step.

-Although it provides less flexibility than the convention-based approach, it is ultimately provides a better control over the execution of the step, since it's an explicit contract.
+Although it provides less flexibility than the convention-based approach, it ultimately provides better control over the execution of the step, since it's an explicit contract.

 ```csharp
 public class AgeCalculationStage : IExecutionHandler<MyContext> {